Refze/CDI-St/README.md

 pip install "cdi-stools[all]"
 ```

-Support for other beamlines filenames comming in future updates...
+Support for other beamlines filenames coming in future updates...

 > **Note**: `cdi-st` ships a Qt-based GUI.
 On Linux, you may need system Qt